TimoBechtel/socketdb/docs/guide/client.md

 Allows you to subscribe to sub-nodes of a path.

-It will be called everytime a new node was added to a path.
+It will be called every time a new node was added to a path.

 The new node's path will be passed as first argument and its name as second.